 The priority to protect the cultural and natural resources of the area requires the highest Conservation Area standards for heritage repair and replacement, for any new development proposals and for the sensitive treatment of the landscape setting and public realm.
 Guidelines need to be defined to control future intervention, so as to ensure the protection of the heritage characteristics of buildings, their townscapes and their settings.

 Policies need to address both the conservation and protection of the existing heritage resource as well as to provide a framework for appropriate forms of new development.
 Guidance on scale, form, design, materials, techniques and finishes appropriate for the special character of each area is required to be supported by the use of relevant conditions to restrict Permitted Development Rights.
-A public realm design guide is proposed for Ironbridge.
+A public realm design guide has already been drafted for the World Heritage Site.